berkaytncl/SwiftUIBootcampNotes/README.md

 # SwiftUIBootcampNotes
-This repository is the SwiftUI Bootcamp content of Swiftful Thinking youtube channel
+This repository contains the SwiftUI Bootcamp content of the Swiftful Thinking YouTube channel